csawtelle/udacity-artificial-intelligence-sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: In this exercise we used the common constraints of Sudoku to make an assumptions about a boxes value.
+This is the usual way that a human would solve Sudoku, taking it step by step and using the process of elimination to decide which values could potentially go in each box.
+We used this information to apply an algorithm that stated simply: “If two boxes contain the same two values, then those two boxes will correlate to those two values.”
+Even though we don’t know which box is which, we can eliminate those two values from the rest of the units.
+This applies an additional constraint to the system that helps us reduce the search space.

 # Question 2 (Diagonal Sudoku)
-Q: How do we use constraint propagation to solve the diagonal sudoku problem?
+Q: How do we use constraint propagation to solve the diagonal Sudoku problem?
-A: *Student should provide answer here*
+A: In order to solve a Sudoku puzzle, each "unit" is constrained by a certain set of rules.
+In this case we make sure that each row, column, and 3x3 square contains only the numbers 1-9 uniquely within itself.
+After providing the standard units for Sudoku, an additional two units were added to represent the diagonals.

 ### Install